lpr78/3-Portfolio1/TESTING.md

 </blockquote>

 #### Brian Macharia - Technical Feedback Evidence - 16/09/2021
 After our technical meeting, Brian kindly noted the advised adjustments to make to the website, in order to comply with usability.
-The feedback was valued and does also cross reference the notes made from usability testing:
+The feedback was valued and does also cross reference the notes made from usability testing:<br>
 <img src = "assets/images/README_images/B_Feedback1.png" width = "550px"><br>
 <img src = "assets/images/README_images/B_Feedback2.png" width = "550px">